Doctorate in Composition and Theory (PhD)

 Our PhD degree program in composition and theory offers in-depth study in composition, theory and analysis and electro-acoustic music.
 We provide you with the time and means to develop a secure command of the craft of composition under the guidance of our award-winning faculty.
 Your compositions will be performed and recorded as part of the graduate student composers' concert series, New Music Brandeis.
 You may also have your compositions read by the Lydian String Quartet and by ensembles-in-residence that are invited to Brandeis by the music department.

 Preparation for teaching careers is an integral part of our PhD program in composition and theory.
-You'll serve as a teaching fellow during your second, third, fourth and fifth years of training.
+You'll serve as a teaching assistant during your second, third, fourth and fifth years of training.
 As such, you'll be responsible for course preparation, lecturing, administering and grading exams and meeting individually with undergraduates.

 Your culminating doctoral thesis will consist of an extensive original composition and a written analytical thesis.